tdf/odftoolkit/README.txt

 See the License for the specific language governing permissions and limitations under the License.

-Apache ODF Toolkit includes a number of subcomponents with separate copyright notices and license terms.
+The ODF Toolkit includes a number of subcomponents with separate copyright notices and license terms.
 Your use of these subcomponents is subject to the terms and conditions of the licenses listed in the LICENSE.txt file.